 If I hadn’t been so stubbornly set on perfecting and releasing a massive product, I would have launched my interview guide much sooner.

 Sure, sometimes external factors prevent you from succeeding… but before you blame the outside world, ask if you are the biggest obstacle first.

 Sometimes you need to remove yourself rather than anything external.

 That’s when I created and launched most of the courses offered here… and when I racked up more frequent flier miles than a consultant.

 - How my decision to move to Korea to become an actor (no, I didn’t meet Psy, but I did live in Gangnam – true story) resulted in… financial modeling courses.

 - How to out-produce 20-30 person teams as a single person.

 - Why “Follow Your Passion” is the dumbest career advice ever – and what you should do instead (No, not “Follow the Money” – something different).

-I’m contemplating writing a Part 3 (2010 – 2011), which will go into how I revamped the site dramatically and launched the industry-specific courses, and a Part 4 (2011 – 2012), about hiring guest writers, expanding the team, launching the web series, and more.
+After that, Part 3 (2010 – 2011) of this story details how I revamped the site dramatically and launched the industry-specific courses, and Part 4 (2011 – 2012) is all about hiring guest writers, expanding the team, launching the web series, and more.

 The Rest of the Series: